blackpenpress/EU-VAT-Woocommerce-Country-Determined-Payment-Gateway-Function/README.md

 So a service like paddle.com which handles VAT can be used for EU countries and a cheaper gateway can be used everywhere else.

+Plae this in your theme's functions.php file.

-No guarantee and check that this method is legal in your country
+No guarantee and check that this method is legal in your country.